EdJoPaTo/website-stalker/README.md

 #### regex_replacer

-Searches the input with a RegEx pattern and replaces all occurrences with the given replace phrase.
+Searches the input with a Regex pattern and replaces all occurrences with the given replace phrase.
 Grouping and replacing with `$1` also works.

 Examples: